MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 #### Message Box Default Reply

-This is a registry change that will disable MessageBox class boxes from popping up, by having the system automatically click the default button on the dialog (usually OK or Cancel).
-This can be useful if 3rd party applications, which the device partner doesn't control, show MessageBox style dialogs.
+This is a registry change that disables MessageBox class boxes from popping up, by having the system automatically select the default button on the dialog (OK or Cancel).
+This can be useful if third party applications, which the device partner doesn't control, show MessageBox style dialogs.
 You can learn about this registry value at [Message Box Default Reply](/previous-versions/windows/embedded/aa940743(v=winembedded.5)).

 ##### Disable MessageBox class boxes

 1. Open the Registry Editor as administrator
 1. Create a new Dword registry value under **HKLM\System\CurrentControlSet\Control\Error Message Instrument**, with a value named **EnableDefaultReply**
 1. Set the data for the EnableDefaultReply value to 0
-1. Test the scenario to ensure it is working as expected
+1. Test the scenario to ensure it's working as expected

 ## Security Baseline